Ryanair offers EU concessions in Aer Lingus takeover

-BRUSSELS Irish low-cost carrier Ryanair has offered concessions to European Union antitrust regulators in a bid to secure regulatory clearance to acquire local rival Aer Lingus.
+BRUSSELS Irish low-cost carrier Ryanair (RYA.I) has offered concessions to European Union antitrust regulators in a bid to secure regulatory clearance to acquire local rival Aer Lingus AERL.I.

 The European Commission did not detail Ryanair's offer which was submitted last Wednesday.
 The EU executive has set a February 6 deadline for its decision on the 700 million euro ($912 million) deal.